-- Obtain greater understanding of your processes, to automatically extract control configurations and to obtain higher levels assurance. - Focus manual procedures on key areas of risk and on transactional exceptions. - Identify data patterns and the root cause of issues to increase forward-looking insight.
+- Obtain greater understanding of your processes, to automatically extract control configurations and to obtain higher levels assurance. - Focus manual procedures on key areas of risk and - Identify data patterns and the root cause of issues to increase forward-looking insight.

-We anticipate using data and analytics in our work around key areas such as accounts payable and journals.
-We also expect to provide insights from our analysis of these tranches of data in our reporting to add further value from our audit.
+We will consider using data and analytics in our work around key areas such as accounts payable and journals.
+We will aim to provide insights from our analysis of these tranches of data in our reporting to add further value from our audit.